-Eye-blinking, throat-clearing, facial grimacing and sniffing – tics are brief and sudden unwanted, repetitive, stereotyped movements or sounds.
-Though alarming to many parents, about 20 percent of school age children develop tics at some point, though less than 3 percent of them display those tics for more than a year.
-If tics persist for beyond 12 months, you may hear the diagnosis “Persistent Tic Disorder.”
+Eye-blinking, throat-clearing, facial grimacing, and sniffing – tics are brief and sudden unwanted, repetitive, stereotyped movements or sounds.
+Though alarming to many parents, about 20 percent of school-age children develop tics at some point.
+However, less than 3 percent of them display those tics for more than a year.
+If tics persist for more than 12 months, you may hear the diagnosis “Persistent Tic Disorder.”
 If all of the tics are movements, we make the diagnosis “Persistent Motor Tic Disorder.”
 If all of the tics are vocalizations, we call it “Persistent Vocal Tic Disorder.”
-If both motor and vocal tics persist more than a year, that defines “Tourette syndrome.”
+If both motor and vocal tics persist for more than a year, that defines “Tourette Syndrome.”

 Tics typically become apparent at age 6-7 years and peak around 10-12 years.
 Somewhere between 50-80 percent of children with persistent tics will see them dissipate or disappear before adulthood.